jcaillon/valet/extras/valet-commands.md

 ## ▶️ valet self build

-Index all the command and libraries present in the valet user directory and installation directory.
+Index all the command and libraries present in the valet extensions directory and installation directory.

 This command can be used to re-build the menu / help / options / arguments in case you have modified, added or removed a Valet command definition.

-Please check https://jcaillon.github.io/valet/docs/new-commands/ or check the examples in **showcase.d** directory to learn how to create and modified your commands.
+Please check <https://jcaillon.github.io/valet/docs/new-commands/> or check the examples in **showcase.d** directory to learn how to create and modified your commands.

 This scripts:

 - Makes a list of all the eligible files in which we could find command definitions.
 - For each file in this list, extract the command definitions.
-- Build your commands file (in your valet user directory) from these definitions.
+- Build your commands file (in your valet extensions directory) from these definitions.
 - Makes a list of all `libraries.d` directories found in the user directory.

 You can call this script directly in case calling **valet self build** is broken: